wongwil/CIL/README.md

 is {road=1, background=0}.
 The goal is to train a classifier to segment roads in these images, i.e. assign a probabilistic label {road=1, background=0} to each pixel.

-## Generating datasets
+## Required datasets
+### Kaggle competition dataset
+The training requires the dataset from the kaggle competition. https://www.kaggle.com/competitions/48353/leaderboard/download/public

 ### Masked/Inpainted
 Both datasets can be downloaded here: https://polybox.ethz.ch/index.php/s/7ndkvkoVd68JEoh.
 They contain the described datasets in our paper and are required to run the experiments.
+Please unzip it without changing the folder name.

 ### DataGlobe
 1. Make sure you download the full dataset from https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset/code